Updated:

 The Work of the Holy Spirit in Acts

 Beginning from the Day of Pentecost, the Holy Spirit turned out to be the paramount reality in the early Church’s life.
 All the guidance came from the Holy Spirit.
-For instance, as we see in the book of Acts, the Spirit compels Philip to come in to contact with the Ethiopian eunuch (Acts 8:29).
+For instance, as we see in the book of Acts, the Spirit compels Philip to come into contact with the Ethiopian eunuch (Acts 8:29).

 Moreover, the Holy Spirit serves to prepare Peter for the coming of the messengers from Cornelius (Acts 10: 19), and gives orders to him to move without delay with these messengers.
-The Holy Spirit also makes it possible for Agabus to prophesize the coming of the food crisis (Acts 11:28), gives guidance to Paul past Asia, Mysia and Bithynia, in to Troas and then to Europe, and tells him what is ahead of him in Jerusalem.
+The Holy Spirit also makes it possible for Agabus to prophesize the coming of the food crisis (Acts 11:28), gives guidance to Paul past Asia, Mysia, and Bithynia, into Troas and then to Europe, and tells him what is ahead of him in Jerusalem.

 In short, the early Church was a community that worked under the guidance of the Holy Spirit.
-Moreover, all the Church leaders were “men of the spirit”41.
+Moreover, all the Church leaders were “men of the spirit”.
 It is pointed out in the book of Acts that Barnabas and Stephen are full of the Spirit.
 Another case can be cited in Acts (7:55) where Paul informs the elders that it was the Holy Spirit that made them to be the overseers over the God’s Church.

 The Holy Spirit was the source of the daily courage and strength.
 It is pointed out in Acts Chapter one and verse eight that, the disciples are to receive power when the Holy Spirit comes.
-More so, the courage and eloquence that Peter has before the Sanhedrin are a product of the work of the Spirit (Acts 4:31).
+More so, the courage and eloquence that Peter has before the Sanhedrin is a product of the work of the Spirit (Acts 4:31).

 The work of the Spirit can also be seen in Paul’s conquest of Elymas (Acts 13:9).
 The courage that Christians have to face the most dangerous situations, their power to put up with life more than sufficiently, the Christian eloquence where there is need to have it, and the Christian joy that does not depend on the prevailing circumstances, are all attributed to the Holy Spirit’s activity.

-Lastly, the book of Acts chapter five and verse 32 talks of the Spirit “whom God has given to those who obey him”42.
-This statement carries in it the big truth that the level to which “we can possess the spirit is conditioned by the kind of people we are”43.
+Lastly, the book of Acts chapter five and verse 32 talks of the Spirit “whom God has given to those who obey him”.
+This statement carries in it the big truth that the level to which “we can possess the spirit is conditioned by the kind of people we are”.
 This implies that any person, who is making an attempt with honesty to carry out God’s will, will increasingly experience the wonder of the Holy Spirit.

 Conclusion